Doing it right the first time: Early clash detection at the Commonwealth Games Athletes Village

 The architectural Arbour and Disc structure is an impressive landscape feature within the Commonwealth Games Athletes Village.
 Surrounded by recreational gardens and multi-level apartments which will host athletes from 71 Commonwealth countries, the Arbour and Disc are the heart of the village.

 “At the Village Heart, an activated piazza opens to an artificial lake, which is animated by a sculptural pavilion and water feature called the Disc.
 The Disc offers shade and evaporative cooling, with water cascading through an oculus above.
-Winding around this central feature is the twisting yellow structure of an arbour framework that will eventually provide both shade and color around the edge of the piazza space.
-The reference to a DNA double helix is unmistakable but less obvious is the suggestion that where the implied trail of the DNA string has touched the adjacent buildings, a heightened color imprint or scorching has been left.” as described in the https://architectureau.com/articles/parklands/.
+Winding around this central feature is the twisting yellow structure of an arbour framework that will eventually provide both shade and colour around the edge of the piazza space.
+The reference to a DNA double helix is unmistakable but less obvious is the suggestion that where the implied trail of the DNA string has touched the adjacent buildings, a heightened colour imprint or scorching has been left.

 Early clash detection with 3D laser scanning